aghstrategies/com.aghstrategies.usermover/README.md

 ![User Mover Form](/images/userMover.png)

 On Submit of the form you will recieve a success message if everything went as expected and an error message if it did not.

+## TODOS:
+1. Increase security make sure only admin users can move users
+2. Add help text to let user know more about the consequences of their actions